Havana Brown: Length, Weight, Lifespan, Care Special Info

 English show In 1888

-In 1952, a solid chocolate kitten named Elmtower Bronze Idol was created by mating a Seal Point Siamese and a solid black cat, both of which were known to carry the chocolate gene.
+In 1952, the foundational genetics for today’s Havana Brown cats were established with the creation of a solid chocolate kitten named Elmtower Bronze Idol.
+This kitten, affectionately nicknamed the Bronze Idol, was the product of mating a Seal Point Siamese with a solid black cat, both carriers of the chocolate gene.

 1959 In the breed name was changed